Jiegoue/papercut_report/README.md

 # papercut_report
-Automated sales report of a printing business
+Automated sales report of a printing business using logs generate by papert-cut.